We are excited to conduct LCSS’s first summer school and to host a lovely group of students from Azerbaijan. 20 July – 14 August

 LCSS Summer School 2015

-The immersive four-week summer school comprised of a fascinating and entertaining mixture of field trips, cultural experiences, academic activities, and practical work experience at the London Centre for Social Studies office
+The immersive four-week summer school comprised of a fascinating and entertaining mixture of field trips, cultural experiences, academic activities, and practical work experience at the London Centre for Social Studies office.
+Each week following their outings, students were required to write reports on the topics at hand which gave them an excellent opportunity to improve their English language and academic research skills.

 The programme will run again in 2016 from 11th July – 5th August.
 More details will be available in November.
 Watch this space for further information and how to apply.